 Dogs release heat by panting as well as through sweat glands located on their paws.
 But, in comparison to humans, they have limited biological outlets for releasing heat.

 One of the best things you can do for your dog in the summer is to plop down an inexpensive kiddie pool (somewhere in the shade), fill it up with water and let the puppy splashing begin!
+As well as this, the use of lavender could also be beneficial, as this is said to help relieve itchy/inflamed skin which the heat can cause to some pets.
+Doing a quick google search into something like lavender oil and dogs could also be important, just to find out more information before using it.

 These are just a few things you can do to keep your dog cool in hot weather.
 As you can see, they’re all easy to implement and won’t break the bank.
 What could be better than that?